ziqqq-rgb/os-project/README.md

 - `OS Report.pdf` - The complete project report.
 - `Presentation.pdf` - The project Slides.

-## About the Algorithm

-C-SCAN is the Disk Scheduling algorithm that looks at the disk in circular list format.
-The arm of the disk moves in a single direction servicing the requests and once it has gone to the end it jumps to the other end and continues servicing requests.
-This method is better as it provides more uniform wait time.

 ## Code Explanation:

 Variable Declaration : The program declares variables for initial head position (initialPos), number of requests (n), direction (direction), and a vector to store track requests.